ProactiveProgrammers/www.proactiveprogrammers.com/decks/discrete-structures-slides/using-monoids/slides.md

     -   `reduce`: Apply a function that acts like a binary operator to a sequence of values, combining them to a single value

--   These three operators give a **vocabulary** for implementing complex programs in a functional programming style
+-   These three operators give a **vocabulary** for implementing complex, yet easy-to-ready programs in a functional programming style

 -   These functions are **higher-order** because they accept function as input